lluuiissoo/cgol/readme.md

 <h2>CGOL.Core</h2>
 This library contains the core functionality to initialize a universe of cells and perform transformations to it.
-It can be used in a different UI project by referencint it from nuget:
+It can be used in a different UI project by referencing it from nuget:

 - dotnet add package lluuiissoo.cgol.core